doctest/doctest/README.md

 ##TODO

-- asserts
+- asserts (like the pro testing libraries)

-- reporting
+- reporting (like the pro testing libraries)

-- documentation
+- more documentation

 ##Workflow with examples